-Ex husband filed a petition to reduce his child-support obligations.
-The trial court found that there had not been a substantial change in circumstances even though ex husband’s overnight custody had grown from 15% to 45%.
+Ex-husband filed a petition to reduce his child-support obligations.
+The trial court found that there had not been a substantial change in circumstances even though the ex-husband’s overnight custody had grown from 15% to 45%.

-The court explained that ex husband’s increased share of custody was too long ago.
+The court explained that the ex-husband’s increased share of custody was too long ago.
 It had taken place five years after the original judgment.
 But, but four years before the petition to modify that he filed.
-Ex husband appealed.
+Ex-husband appealed.